Chronic lymphocytic leukemia: facts & figures

 There are few established risk factors for CLL.

-- Age: The incidence of CLL increases with age and is rare among children (in contrast to the acute types of leukemia).
+- Age: The incidence of CLL increases with age and is rare among children (in contrast to acute leukemia).

-- Specific herbicides and insecticides including Agent Orange (used during the Vietnam War), have been linked to an increased risk of CLL, but these pesticides likely account for a small proportion of CLL cases.
+- Specific herbicides and insecticides including Agent Orange (used during the Vietnam War), have been linked to an increased risk of CLL.
+These pesticides likely account for a small proportion of CLL cases.

 How can CLL be prevented?